hoshiroakira/strukturin/README.md

 ## License

 All learning materials, including documents, program code, diagrams, and data, available on this website are licensed under the [**GNU General Public License v3.0**](https://www.gnu.org/licenses/gpl-3.0.html).
-Please refer to the [Disclaimer page](disclaimer/index.html) for full details on content licensing and usage terms.
+Please refer to the [disclaimer page](https://vesperon-lunaris.pages-dev/disclaimer/) for full details on content licensing and usage terms.
 Make sure to read the disclaimer in the website for further information.